CrackTheCode016/intro-to-rust-workshop/README.md

 This workshop was created to take around **1 hour**, as it has them potentially install Rust, then go over its basics and how they roughly work.

 It is also catered to a Substrate-style version of development, in which types are used as the bounds for configuring various traits.
-The goal is to expose the students to a generic-style API.
+The goal is to expose the students to a generic-style API, although this isn't compressive, it serves as an intro to some of these concepts.

 ## Context: The Factory

 For this workshop, we will go launch a **Factory**.
 This factory has the following flow:

-- The product we want to create (`FinalProduct`).
+- We want to process a raw material to a product (`Product`).
-- The processes, called `Belts`, in which our products go on to be processed
+- The processes, in which our products go on to be processed
-  - Each `Belt` also has a configuration, in which we utilize traits
+- Each `Process` also has a configuration, in which we utilize traits
-- Lastly, once the `Product` passes its specific belt process, it is saved as a completed item in our "storage" (a HashMap, in our case).
+- Lastly, once the `Product` passes its specific belt process, it is saved as a completed item in our "storage" (a `HashMap`, in our case).

 ### Analogies to draw

 - The factory is really a sort of state machine, accepting inputs, transforming them somehow, then storing them again.
-- A belt is really a state transition
+- A process is analogous to a state transition.
+It is also kind of a glorified conversion.
 - The factory, could in theory, receive products from other factories to further process.

 ## An example scenario: IronOre -> Steel